shishircsehstu/Header-and-Footer-view-manage-in-collection-view/README.md

 ## Take a view controller with collection view

- Take a CollectionReusableView Cocoa touch class with xib that is used for header and footer view.
+ 1. Take a CollectionReusableView Cocoa touch class with xib that is used for header and footer view.
- Register the xib of CollectionReusableView class in collection view.
+ 2. Register the xib of CollectionReusableView class in collection view.

+### Code

     class ImgViewController: UIViewController {